SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/run_circuit_virtual.md

 In the previous tutorial, we introduced some basic concepts of quantum computing, namely the quantum circuit and quantum gates.

-We also learnt how to build a quantum circuit using `Snowflake` and simulate the result of such circuit using our local machine.
+We also learnt how to build a quantum circuit using `Snowflurry` and simulate the result of such circuit using our local machine.

 In this tutorial, we will the steps involved in running a quantum circuit on a both a virtual and also a real Quantum Processing Unit (QPU).